mah-luke/nlp-ie-label-legends/README.md

 pip install -e .
 ```

 > NOTE: If you install the project using pip, make sure to manually install the development dependencies listed in `[dependency-groups]`.
+If you are using CUDA, consider installing the libraries in the 'gpu' group.

 ## Model documentation

+Our non-baseline models will be documented using MLflow under our self-hosted tracking server available on https://mlflow.mahluke.page.
+Authentication is done using Basic-Auth, a lecturer account is created with READ permissions.
+Use 'lecturer' as username and 'tuw-nlp-ie-2024WS' as password.

+You can also find the default xgboost model and the tuned xgboost model there, as well as the DistilBERT model, trained with 3 and 50 epochs.

 ## Milestone 1